Many people are proud to own a Beko dryer, which they can show off to their friends or praise for its environmental friendliness.

 Beko Dryer Won’t Turn On

-If your Beko Dryer refuses to turn on, you may be dealing with a broken power supply, faulty switch, or a broken control board.
+Beko Dryer not turning on is commonly caused by faulty power supply, a faulty switch, or a broken control board.

 But, before you go into panic mode, check for a damaged power cord connecting to the outlet, test the power socket by using a smaller appliance, and check if the circuit breaker hasn’t tripped.